 to the city of cities.”

 (from Hymn 15)

 Holy Week begins with Palm Sunday, when the readings tell of Christ's triumphal entry into Jerusalem.

-As Jesus entered Jerusalem, the people threw palm branches at his feet, so it is customary to decorate the church with them and other leaves or to carry them in procession.
-The traditional equivalent of palms in northern countries is pussy willow.
+As Jesus entered Jerusalem, the people threw palm branches at his feet.
+For this reason, it is customary to either decorate the church with them and other leaves or to carry them in procession.
+In northern countries, the traditional equivalent of palms is pussy willows.